Saybrone/BackToTheFuture-wro2025-fe/README.md

 Our robot uses the `Samsung Galaxy A53 5G`'s cameras for visual input.
 The code accesses the 64 MP ƒ/1.6 Main Camera with OIS for driving forward and 32 MP ƒ/2.2 Front Camera for going backwards.

   <td><img src="other/tof_sensor/tof3.png" alt="time-of-flight" width="80"></td>

+ Time-of-flight range sensor is a cutting-edge laser range module.
+It is a fully integrated device featuring an embedded infrared laser that is safe for human eyes, advanced filters, and ultra-high-speed photon detection arrays, all designed to enhance range, speed and accuracy.
+It can measure absolute distances up to 2 meters, establishing a new standard in ranging performance and enabling numerous new applications.
 <!-- add TOF -->

 ## Software and Control